 Why Do Tree Roots Become Exposed?

-Erosion: Rain, stormwater runoff, and wind can erode the soil around the tree leaving the roots exposed.
+Erosion: Rain, stormwater runoff, and wind can erode the soil around the tree, leaving the roots exposed.
 This is especially common when trees are planted on hills or slopes.

 How Do You Fix Exposed Tree Roots?

-- Reduces lawn mower damage.
+- Reduce lawn mower damage

-- Help’s the soil that’s left accumulate and retain more nutrients.
+- Help the soil retain more nutrients

-- Prevents soil compaction.
+- Prevent soil compaction

 How To Mulch Around Your Tree:

-- First, try to remove as much of the grass that is growing between the exposed roots (where you plan to mulch).
-This is so that the grass does not grow right through the mulch you apply.
+- Try to remove as much of the grass that is growing between the roots (where you plan to mulch).
+Doing this will ensure that the grass doesn’t grow right through the mulch you apply.